PaulStoffregen/WS2812Capture/readme.md

 * `myleds.numBits()`

     Return the number of pixels actually received.
-This function is essentially the same as numPixels(), but can indicate if extra unnecessary bits were transmitted after those needed by the last LED.
+This function is essentially the same as numPixels(), but can indicate whether extra unnecessary bits were transmitted after those needed by the last LED.

 * `myleds.bitHighNanoseconds(index)`